Choose a life of adventureLive, work, and play in the mountains!

 Documents are required prior to your arrival.
 To secure housing you are required to fill out and email the housing application to the Housing office.
 It’s best to be honest as this will affect your housing placement.
 Please remember that this form is an application, this does not guarantee you a place in staff accommodation until you hear back from the Housing department with confirmation.

 All entry level positions are assigned shared accommodations.
 Rent varies between $12.50 and $16.50 per person, per night.
 Eligibility for single room and couple rooms will depend on tenure, job position and room type availability.
-Rent is automatically deducted from your pay cheque on a bi-weekly basis and includes utilities, except for internet.
+Rent is automatically deducted from your pay cheque on a bi-weekly basis and includes utilities, except for the internet.

 Tenants can purchase linen from the housing office however you can also bring your own.
 At the end of the season, you can donate your linen to charity at the housing office.
 All purchases can be made by cash, debit and credit cards.
 Items for sale and prices (including GST) include the following:

-THINGS YOU SHOULD BRING:
+THINGS YOU SHOULD BRING